Tsourdox/memory-animals/README.md

 # In Memory of Animals
 Is a Memory game made with animal emojis.
-It's created for any one who liks Memory and would like to give some toughts to the animals who has been mistreated by us humans.
+It's created for anyone who liks the game Memory and would like to give some toughts to the animals who has been mistreated by us humans.
 Enjoy the game.

 🐝 🐛 🦋 🐷 🐥 🐢 🐬 🐭 🦁 🦊 🐠 🦔 🐶 🐗 🐙 🐑 🐴 🐼